 A Look into: HTML5 Placeholder Attribute

-One of my favorite new pieces in HTML5 is the ability to add Placeholder Text easily.
-The placeholder text is the grey text that you find in an input field that is used to give a hint to the users on what input is expected in that field.
-Once users start typing in the input
+One of my favorite new features in HTML5 is the ability to easily add placeholder text.
+Placeholder text is the gray text you find in an input field, used to hint to users what input is expected.
+Once a user starts typing in the input

-There is nothing wrong with this practice, but it is easier on HTML5.
+While there’s nothing wrong with this practice, HTML5 makes it easier.

 .
 Here is an example: